-74. Voting on behalf of Incapable Member
+67. Voting on behalf of Incapable Member

 This article applies where a court or official claiming jurisdiction to protect people who are unable to manage their own affairs has made an order about the shareholder.
-The person appointed to act for that shareholder can vote for him.
-He can also exercise any other rights of the shareholder relating to meetings.
+The person appointed to act for that shareholder can vote for the shareholder.
+The appointed representative can also exercise any other rights of the shareholder relating to meetings.
 This includes appointing a proxy, voting on a show of hands and voting on a poll.
-Before the representative does so however, such evidence of his authority as the directors require must be received at the office not later than the latest time at which proxy forms must be received to be valid for use at the relevant meeting or on the holding of the relevant poll.
-If a different place for the receipt of proxy forms which are not electronic communications is specified, the evidence must instead be received at that address.
+Before the representative does so however, such evidence of the representative's authority as the directors require must be received by the company not later than the latest time at which proxy forms must be received to be valid for use at the relevant meeting or on the holding of the relevant poll.

-75. No Right to Vote where Sums Overdue on Shares
+68. No Right to Vote where Sums Overdue on Shares

-Unless the directors decide otherwise, a shareholder cannot attend or vote shares at any general meeting of the company or at any separate general meeting of the holders of any class of shares in the company or upon a poll or exercise any other right conferred by membership in relation to general meetings or polls if he has not paid all amounts relating to those shares which are due at the time of the meeting.
+Unless the directors decide otherwise, a shareholder cannot attend or vote shares at any general meeting of the company or upon a poll or exercise any other right conferred by membership in relation to general meetings or polls if the shareholder has not paid all amounts relating to those shares which are due at the time of the meeting.

-76. Objections or Errors in Voting
+69. Objections or Errors in Voting

-If:-

-- (i) any objection to the right of any person to vote is made; - (ii) any votes have been counted which ought not to have been counted or which might have been rejected; or - (iii) any votes are not counted which ought to have been counted, the objection or error must be raised or pointed out at the meeting (or the adjourned meeting) or poll at which the vote objected to is cast or at which the error occurs.
-Any objection or error must be raised with or pointed out to the chairman of the meeting.
-His decision is final.
+- (A) If:- - (i) any objection to the right of any person to vote is made; - (ii) any votes have been counted which ought not to have been counted or which might have been rejected; or - (iii) any votes are not counted which ought to have been counted, the objection or error must be raised or pointed out at the meeting (or the adjourned meeting) or poll at which the vote objected to is cast or at which the error occurs.
+Any objection or error must be raised with or pointed out to the chair of the meeting.
+The decision of the chair of the meeting is final.
 If a vote is allowed at a meeting or poll, it is valid for all purposes and if a vote is not counted at a meeting or poll, this will not affect the decision of the meeting or poll.